 - Domain: 2-person zero-sum games with perfect information. - Zero-sum means one player's loss is exactly the other player's gain, and vice versa. - ▶ There is no way for both players to win at the same time. - Game-theoretic value of a game: the outcome, i.e., win, loss or draw, when all participants play optimally. - Classification of games' solutions according to L.V.
-Allis [Ph.D. thesis 1994] if they are considered solved. - ▶ Ultra-weakly solved: the game-theoretic value of the initial position has been determined. - ▶ Weakly solved: for the initial position a strategy has been determined to achieve the game-theoretic value against any opponent. - > Strongly solved: a strategy has been determined for all legal positions. - The game-theoretical values of most games are unknown or are only known for some legal positions.
+Allis [Ph.D. thesis 1994] if they are considered solved. - ▶ Ultra-weakly solved: the game-theoretic value of the initial position has been determined. - ▶ Weakly solved: for the initial position a strategy has been determined to achieve the game-theoretic value against any opponent. - ▶ Strongly solved: a strategy has been determined for all legal positions. - The game-theoretical values of most games are unknown or are only known for some legal positions. - ▶ A legal position is one that can be reached from the initial position.

-- State-space complexity of a game: the number of the legal positions in a game. - Game-tree (or decision) complexity of a game: the number of the leaf nodes in a solution search tree. - ▶ A solution search tree is a tree where the game-theoretic value of the root position can be decided. - A fair game: the game-theoretic value is draw and both players have roughly an equal probability on making a mistake. - ▶ Paper-scissor-stone - ▶ Roll a dice and compare who gets a larger number - Initiative: the right to move first.
+- State-space complexity of a game: the number of the legal positions in a game. - Game-tree (or decision) complexity of a game: the number of the nodes in a solution search tree. - A solution search tree is a tree where the game-theoretic value of the root position can be decided. - Each node in the tree is a legal position.
+The children of a parent node P are the positions that P can reach in one steps. - Some legal states may not be in a solution search tree. - ▶ These are unreasonable positions. - Some children of a node may not be in a solution search tree. - A fair game: the game-theoretic value is draw and both players have roughly an equal probability on making a mistake. - ▶ Paper-scissor-stone - ▶ Roll a dice and compare who gets a larger number - Initiative: the right to move first.